Wyatt's rebellion: Rebellion

-Carew Flees
+Carew flees

 Some of the rumours would have come from Devon where Carew was making little effort to hide his efforts to raise support for the rebellion.
 He was able to gain enough support to take over Exeter Castle, but Carew lacked sufficient influence in Devon to fulfil his part in the rebellion, at least in part due to his role in suppressing the Prayer Book Rebellion in 1549.
-Carew's activities caught the attention of the Council, and on 7 January 1554, it sent a “lettre of apparaunce” to him with the intention of either confining him in the Tower of London, if he appeared, or causing him to show his hand by not appearing.
-Carew did not show up leading the Council to send a letter to the sheriff of Devon to bring Carew to the Council.
+Carew's activities attracted the attention of the Privy Council, and on 7 January 1554, it sent a “lettre of apparaunce” to him with the intention of either confining him in the Tower of London, if he appeared, or causing him to show his hand by not appearing.
+Carew did not appear, leading the Council to send a letter to the sheriff of Devon to bring Carew to the Council.
 The sheriff told Carew about the letter and gave him time to sell his farm and flee to France on 25 January 1554.
-Carew was readily received in France and was given the task of encouraging others, especially insurgents who had been discovered, to come to help France’s support of the rebellion.
+Carew was readily received in France and was given the task of encouraging others to come to help France’s support of the rebellion.
 The French supplied them with arms, ships, and money, and they plundered Flemish and Spanish ships, swearing that they would not let Philip set foot on English soil.
-Mary was alarmed by the number of desertions and their potential threat and demanded that king Henry_II_of_France capture them and hand them over to her, which he refused.
+Mary was alarmed by the number of desertions and their potential threat and demanded that King Henry II of France capture them and hand them over to her, which he refused.
 But as time went on, the insurgents in France “found their leisure very heavy on their hands, and their purses very light in their pockets” and they began to return to England.
 Carew, however, stayed in France until the summer of 1554 when he went to Italy.

-Courtenay Arrested
+Courtenay arrested

 Shortly before Carew fled, Courtenay was arrested and admitted to having been approached by individuals concerning "several things touching religion and the marriage."
 His revelations on 21 January were followed by the arrests of two or three men who had committed to the cause, and it became clear that the rebellion could not wait until 18 March.
-The next day, Wyatt called a meeting of his key supporters, and the decision was made to start the rebellion in three days.
+The next day, Wyatt called a meeting of his key supporters, and the decision was made to start the rebellion in three days' time.